Isengard was a solo project of Fenriz, of Darkthrone. The band's name was inspired

 weakening you.
 Your limbs become too heavy to move, and you begin to sink down into the black pit.

-of Mercy or something.
+as Sisters of Mercy or something.
 Fenriz, here, utilizes more clean vocals.
 The sound is dark, yet upbeat in an odd way.
-Even more peculiar
+Even

 "Bergtrollets Gravferd" is a synth piece, dragging you even deeper into the blackness